annaesvensson/yellow-publish/style-guide.md

   e.g. `// Core extension, https://github.com/annaesvensson/yellow-core`.
 * Use a single-line comment to describe classes, methods and properties,
   e.g. `// Return request information`.
+* Spend time on maintainability and refactoring, neglected design is expensive design.
 * Keep methods relatively small, sweet and focused on one thing, if unsure do less.
 * Don't have code comments inside methods and functions.